Resources and links from the event held on Saturday 27th September 2025 at the Cabin, St Mary’s Church, Hardwick, Cambridge, CB23 7QS

 SCDC Zero Carbon schemes

-Sense Re-used Clothes – fashion show with pre-loved clothes
+Sense re-used clothes – fashion show with pre-loved clothes at 1.30pm

 Vegan food – help with moving towards vegan